 An FAQ page

-You’ll probably have a few more things you want to tell your guests, and your FAQ page is where to do it.
+You’ll probably have a few more things you want to tell your guests, and your wedding website FAQ page is where to do it.
 You can use it to answer questions like “are there any colours you’d prefer me not to wear?”, “when should I RSVP by” and “can I bring my children?”, which will save you from being bombarded with calls, texts and emails in the weeks leading up to your wedding.
 Remember, you can always reiterate the main info - the who, what, where and when - here, too.

 Directions to your venue(s)

-You don’t want any of your loved ones arriving fashionably late to your ceremony, so give them detailed instructions on how to get to the address.
+You don’t want any of your loved ones arriving fashionably late to your wedding ceremony, so give them detailed instructions on how to get to the address.
 We suggest including a Google map so that they can simply punch in their coordinates and find the easiest route to your wedding venue (just to be safe you should also type out the city, street address and postcode).
 Keep in mind that not all of your guests will be arriving by car - some may need to take a train or plane to get to your wedding location, so you’ll want to include those details, as well.

 Wedding gift list details